anjoweichbrodt/WS_Anagni2019/README.md

 * Mac: `~/anaconda3`
 * Windows: `%USERPROFILE%\Anaconda3`

-If you are using Rhino 5 on Windows, make sure to upgrade IronPython to `2.7.5` (not the newest version, but specifically this version).
+If you are using Rhino 5 on Windows, make sure to upgrade IronPython to `2.7.5` (not the newest version, but this specific version).
 There are [detailed instructions in the COMPAS documentation](https://compas-dev.github.io/main/environments/rhino.html) that explain how to do this.